cesarvinici/analise-twitter/README.md

 Tweets analysis using Python and R

-The R code is set on analisys.R
+The R code is set on analise-lula.R

 You can check some insights extracted from the data on insights-twitter.pdf